vpelletier/python-smartcard-app-openpgp/README.rst

 - sign, authenticate: ED25519
 - decrypt: X25519

-For the developer: see examples/* .
+For developers: see examples/* .